 Outside of the Sewer District, large areas containing residential development are served by individual onsite septic systems.
-It is an imperative to maintain such systems in good working order to ensure that nutrients do no impact waterbodies or ineffectively treated sanitary wastes do not contaminate wells on or near such septic system.
+It is an imperative to maintain such systems in good working order to ensure that nutrients do not impact waterbodies and that ineffectively treated sanitary wastes do not contaminate wells on or near such septic system.